Jason Harris (marketer): Awards

 During Harris' time as CEO, the agency has twice been named the "Small Agency of the Year" by Ad Age, won four Effie Awards, three Cannes Lions Awards, three London International Awards, a D&AD Award, and four Webby Awards.
 Mekanism has also been listed as one of the top 50 most creative companies by Creativity magazine.
 In January 2015, the company was named to Advertising Age's A List and was named one of the most effective Independent Agencies in America later that year.

-In 2018, Jason was named to the Top 100 Influencers in 2018 by Creative Pool, an online resource for agencies, brands and individuals.
+In 2018, Harris was named to the Top 100 Influencers in 2018 by Creative Pool, an online resource for agencies, brands and individuals.

 In 2014, Mekanism created an ad for Pepsi which ran during the Super Bowl and was ranked by USA Today as the tenth best Super Bowl ad that year.
 Mekanism was named as one of Advertising Ages best places to work in 2016.

+In 2021, Harris was named CEO of the Year by The Drum, included in Campaign US’s 40 Over 40, and listed on the 4A’s 100 People Who Make Advertising Great— noting his biggest drive is helping people and brands connect in more human, soulful ways.
+The agency also ranked among the Top 10 Most Effective Independent Agencies in the U.S., according to the Effie Index.
+At the Signal Awards, he won two Silver Awards and the Listener’s Choice Award in 2023, followed by a Bronze Award and another Listener’s Choice Award in 2024, and a Bronze Award with Listener’s Choice honors in 2025.
+In addition, he received a Silver Award at the 2023 W3 Awards, acknowledging excellence in digital content and media.

 Influence

-Harris is on the board of directors for Advertising Week, the United Nations Social Impact Leadership Council and an advising member of the Marketing 50.
-He is also a co-chair and founding member of Civic Nation Creative Alliance in partnership with The White House.
-Regarding his work with the United Nations, whose goals are to end poverty and hunger and achieve gender equality, Harris has said, "The campaign, in a way...is sort of re-launching what the UN stands for and how the UN helps solve problems in the world."
-Harris is also a Board Member for Haymakers for Hope (H4H): An official 501(c)(3) charity organization that gives you the opportunity to fight back against cancer.
+Harris serves on the board of directors for Advertising Week and is an advising member of the Marketing 50 Group.
+He is also a co-chair and founding member of the Civic Nation Creative Alliance, a partnership with The White House focused on driving social impact through creative initiatives.
+In addition to his professional roles, Harris is a board and chair member of the New York Zen Center, where he engages in mindfulness and meditation practices that influence his leadership and creative approach.
+In 2017, the American Association of Advertising Agencies (4As) named Harris one of the "100 People Who Make Advertising Great."

-His methods have been covered and studied by Harvard Business School.
-He a frequent lecturer on topics such as brand storytelling and involvement marketing.
-Harris is also a judge for the Effie Awards, Webby Awards, and the Favourite Website Awards.
-In 2015, Harris was named the fifth most influential social impact leader.

-In 2017, Harris was named by the 4As (American Association of Advertising Agencies) as one of the top "100 People Who Make Advertising Great."

-In 2018, he delivered the commencement speech at his alma mater, James Madison University.
+The following year, he delivered the commencement address at his alma mater, James Madison University.

-Harris is the author of The Soulful Art of Persuasion (Penguin Random House, 2019.
-ISBN 9781984822567).
-In the book, Harris argues that genuine persuasion is about personal character rather than facts and arguments.
-Based on his experience in business communication, Harris provides 4 key principles and 11 habits for negotiating in an era of social media and global transparency.